lucasjellema/APM-Demo-App-WorldView/Model/readme.txt

 Crucial pointer for deploying ADF BC and hooking up to JDBC Data Source: https://go2kavinkumar.wordpress.com/tag/jndi-lookup/
+conclusion:
-conclusionL: connections.xml has to contain a connection entry with the same name as the
+* connections.xml has to contain a connection entry with the same name as the data source (Without the jdbc and the DS)
+* ADF expects the data source JNDI name to start with jdbc/ and end with DS